msloth/contiki-launchpad/README.md

 # Contiki for Launchpad

 This repo contains a port of Contiki for the TI MSP430 Launchpad.
-It is aimed at the msp430g2553 (out of the mcus delivered with LP) as the 'g2452 has some limitations (RAM, no hw UART etc) that requires extra care that is at best rudimentary now.
+It is aimed at the msp430g2553 as the 'g2452 has some limitations (RAM, no hw UART etc) that requires extra care that is at best rudimentary now and likely won't happen soon.

 ## Why Contiki @ LP?
 Contiki serves an excellent middleground compared with the extremes of Arduino